Skip to main content

 • Keycloak

-The above components are disabled by default.
-They also do not support basic auth, so another authentication/authorization mechanism should be used such as Keycloak or OIDC.
+These components are disabled by default.
+They do not support basic auth, so another authentication/authorization mechanism should be used, such as Keycloak or OIDC.
 In this scenario, we will use Keycloak.

-TODO: add a suitable link to explain what a values.yaml is.
-Since the default configuration of the Helm chart uses basic auth, it is necessary to create a values.yaml file to modify the default configuration to do the following:
+Since the default configuration of the Helm chart uses basic auth, you need to create a values.yaml file to modify the default configuration to:

-• Enable Keycloak to provide another method of auth.
+• Enable Keycloak to provide another method of authentication.

-• Enable the rest of the Camunda components that live outside of the Orchestration Cluster.
+• Enable the rest of the Camunda components that live outside the orchestration cluster.

 global: